AtmosCoders/AtmosCoders.github.io/_posts/2016-04-01-2nd-Meeting-of-PyCAS.md

 ---
 layout: post
-title: 2nd Meeting of PyCAS
+title: Second Meeting of PyCAS
 ---

 In the first half of the meeting we discussed some questions about the best way of getting Python installed on your machine (or more specifically, NumPy, Matplotlib and other various Python modules for doing science with.)